artyomtrityak/backbone-package-template/README.md

 Files `view.coffee` and `model.coffee` is not required.
 You can create any files you need and load what you need.
 It's just example.

-Also controller 3 methods are colling during request (you can see how it was done in `shared/utils.coffee` file):
+Also 3 controller's methods are colling during request (you can see how it was done in `shared/utils.coffee` file):

 - `onBeforeRequest`